Create an Experience Duplicating a Checkout Button on a Cart Page

 Follow these steps to create the custom Duplicate Element action.

-1. Click COMPONENTS and then select Actions.
+1. Click COMPONENTS in the top navigation bar, and then select Actions.

 Callout of the Actions option in the COMPONENTS menu